-Crews battle wildfire that forced Utah ski town to evacuate
+Wildfire destroys home, hurts businesses in Utah ski town

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

+“Right now we’re losing thousands of dollars of income,” he said.
+“We’re having to turn our guests away.”

+Officials said the fire was human-caused but they were still investigating exactly what sparked it.
-In New Mexico, residents went home and a highway that was forced to close through a popular mountain range was back open after firefighters got a handle on one of the blazes in the state.

-Crews contained most of the fire that forced evacuations last week in the Jemez Mountains.
-Residents were allowed to return Sunday.
+In New Mexico, residents went home and a highway through a popular mountain range was reopened after firefighters got a handle on a blaze that forced evacuations last week in Jemez Mountains.

-The blaze was sparked by an abandoned campfire, and an already-overloaded fire team working in the Santa Fe National Forest had to respond to more abandoned campfires over the weekend, authorities said.

-“With record high temperatures, no moisture and possible lightning strikes in the forecast, northern New Mexico is a tinderbox,” forest officials said in a statement.
-“Someone’s carelessness with a campfire near Vallecitos de los Indios in the Jemez Mountains has not only put hundreds of firefighters at risk, but has disrupted people’s lives in nearby communities that were evacuated.
-Fortunately, they still have homes to come back to.”

-The bill for fighting the fire topped $1.4 million in four days, and officials say the cost will keep rising.

-A separate brush fire gave residents on the northwestern edge of one of the state’s most populous cities a scare Sunday as it sent up a long line of smoke.
+A separate brush fire gave residents on the northwestern edge of one of the New Mexico’s most populous cities a scare Sunday as it sent up a long line of smoke.

 That fire near Rio Rancho, an Albuquerque suburb, is more than halfway contained, but authorities have yet to determine its cause.

-Areas of New Mexico are under fire restrictions due to dry conditions.